Client Consultation Competition

 Maastricht, Faculty of Law

-Entry fee: The entry fee for all teams is € 50,- per student team.
+Entry fee: The entry fee for all non-Maastricht teams is € 50,- per student team.
 The fee has to be paid within a week after receiving payment instructions.
-The fee will be reimbursed when the team actually participates in the national selection on 18 Juanuary 2014 or withdraws before the registration deadline.
+The fee will be reimbursed when the team withdraws before January 8, 2018.

-Registration only by email has to be sent to firstname.lastname@example.org, specifying first and last names, address, e-mail address, phone number and faculty (university, college or law program (law school)).
+Registration by email only has to be sent to fokke.fernhout[at]maastrichtuniversity[dot]nl, specifying for each team member first and last names, address, e-mail address, phone number and faculty (university, college or law program (law school), year of study).

-If the number of teams exceeds the organizational capacity of the Faculty of Law, a maximum of 5 teams per law program (law school) will be set.
+If the number of teams exceeds the organizational capacity of the Faculty of Law, a maximum of 2 teams per law program (law school) will be set (6 for Maastricht as host).
 Each law program will have to determine for itself which teams will be sent as representing that law program.